-Grass Fellowships provide research support including laboratory space, animals, equipment and supplies for one summer at the MBL.
-Additionally, the investigator, his/her spouse or legal domestic partner, and dependent children are provided housing, a daily meal allowance and round-trip travel to the MBL.
+Grass Fellowships provide research support including a stipend, laboratory space, animals, equipment and supplies for one summer at the MBL.
+Additionally, the investigator, his/her spouse or legal domestic partner, and dependent children are provided housing and round-trip travel to the MBL.

 Fellows function as an intellectual and social group within the MBL scientific community while sharing space in the Grass Laboratory.
 In a weekly private seminar series, eminent investigators at the MBL discuss their work with the Fellows.
 In addition, a yearly Forbes Lecturer will spend a portion of the summer in the Grass Lab interacting with Fellows.

 Child care benefits are available and supported by the Foundation.

 Early investigators (late stage predoctoral trainees and beyond) are eligible to apply.
 This includes applicants with prior experience at MBL or with the Grass Foundation (MBL course alumni are encouraged to apply).
 Priority is given to applicants with a demonstrated commitment to pursuing a research career.
 Please see FAQ page on website or contact the Program Coordinator for more information.
 International Fellows (i.e., not US citizens or resident aliens) must hold a valid visa (e.g. J-1, H-1B, F1 or F1-OPT) for the entire duration of the fellowship.
 Please contact us early in case you need to adjust your visa status!
 The Grass Foundation values diversity in all of its programs.